 Let's take a moment to clarify: this isn't your "typical" definition of acquisition.
 In this case, acquisition refers to getting something from a prospective user — not converting them.

 You can consider this your first engagement with your customers; your handshake.
-For most Fintechs, this is likely going to be an app download, but it can be as simple as getting their email address and filling out a form on a landing page.
+For most startups, this is likely going to be an app download, but it can be as simple as getting their email address and filling out a form on a landing page.

 This is where you go from a target segment to being able to identify individual users.
 No longer is it a persona… it's a person.